Home » Mahatma Gandhi National Rural Employment Guarantee...

 Mahatma Gandhi National Rural Employment Guarantee Scheme

 Mahatma Gandhi National Rural Employment Guarantee: A rural wage employment programme in India is called Mahatma Gandhi National Rural Employment Guarantee.
-It guarantees rural households with adult members who are willing to perform unskilled manual labour at a predetermined minimum wage rate at least 100 days of unpaid employment in a fiscal year.
+It guarantees rural households with adult members willing to perform unskilled manual labour at a predetermined minimum wage rate at least 100 days of unpaid employment in a fiscal year.
 In collaboration with state governments, the Ministry of Rural Development (MRD) of the Indian government is overseeing the full implementation of this programme.

 MGNREGA Objectives